Bond-009/cmus-discord-rpc/README.md

       cargo build --release

 - You should see a new directory called `target`.
-You can find subfolders for each of your build targets.
+There you can find subfolders for each of your build targets.

 ## License